rcabmoy622/library/README.md

 # Personal Library
 This project is about a Flask Web to manage a Personal Library, including books, authors, categories, and states.
-This application provides a user-friendly interface to manage a book collection.
+The application provides a user-friendly interface to manage a book collection.
 Also, the web have user management (login and sign-up).
 The application will be available at http://localhost:5000/

 # Features